IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    As an another example, from realization perspective even on the same NRP, a slice requests leveraging on {{?I-D.draft-ietf-teas-ietf-network-slice-nbi-yang}} without topology differentiation could imply the realization of all the connectivity constructs on the same manner.
 For instance, implementing all of them within the same VRF in a L3VPN.
 The usage of the topological views can help the provider to infer differentiated realization of some of the connectivity constructs, for instance, by implementing them on different VRFs.
 This can have operational advantages (e.g., adding new nodes / SDPs could affect / imply limit the necessary VRF reconfiguration only to the one including affected connectivity constructs).

-   Finally, by using customer topology it can be easier for the slice provider to infer different technologies for sets of connectivity constructs of every topology segment (e.g., IP/MPLS, optical, microwave, etc).
+   Finally, by using customer intent topology it can be easier for the slice provider to infer different technologies for sets of connectivity constructs of every topology segment (e.g., IP/MPLS, optical, microwave, etc).

 ## Terminologies and Notations